marph91/jimmy/docs/index.md

 ## Features

 - ✅ Several supported input formats
-- ✅ Markdown + Frontmatter output
+- ✅ Markdown + Front matter output
     - Compatible with any text editor
     - Can be imported to Joplin/Obsidian/...
     - Preserves resources, tags and note links when possible
 - ✅ Offline
 - ✅ Open Source
 - ✅ Cross-platform
-- ✅ Standalone (no Docker, Python or NodeJS installation required)
+- ✅ Standalone (no Docker, Python or Node.js installation required)
 - ❎ No AI

 ## Use Cases